pomerium/pomerium/docs/reference/readme.md

 - Optional
 - Default: `pass_through`

-Set Authorization Header allows you to send a user's identity token through as a Bearer token in the Authorization header.
+`set_authorization_header` allows you to send a user's identity token through as a bearer token in the Authorization header.

-Use `access_token` to send the OAuth access token, `id_token` to send the OIDC id token, or `pass_through` (the default) to leave the Authorization header unchanged when it's not used for Pomerium authentication.
+Use `access_token` to send the OAuth access token, `id_token` to send the OIDC ID token, or `pass_through` (the default) to leave the Authorization header unchanged from the client when it's not used for Pomerium authentication.

 ### Set Response Headers